matthias-reis/aithir.de/_content/storylines/the-bond.md

 "That can't be", said Dars.
 "Drone C4 to the gazebo."

-THe gazebo was the go-to leisure spot on the ship.
+The gazebo was the go-to leisure spot on the ship.
 There was a bar, that served food and drinks.
 But mainly it was famous for its large windows.
 The only real windows on the ship.